 The wood bead chandelier is from here, but I did make a little modification.

 I spent a couple hours this weekend wrapping the top with jute.

 Why would I do that?

-Because the one that I really had my heart set on was no longer available and the others like this one here, were a couple hundred dollars more.
+Because the one that I really had my heart set on was no longer available but here’s another great new option for just a little more.

 The last little detail in the room is this roadside rescue of a tool chest.
 I use it to hold my printer and my office supplies.